 All high school students, beginning with freshmen entering in school year 2011-2012, must take and pass at least one online class as a part of the 24 required credits for high school graduation.
-This class may be taken during the summer and during any of the 9th through 12th grade years, either during school hours in a computer lab in the school or after school hours at home, and may be a $\frac{1}{2}$ credit course or a full credit course.
-Guidance approval is required for all online classes, regardless of when and where the class is taken.
+This class may be taken during the summer and during any of the 9th through 12th grade years, either during school hours in a computer lab in the school or after school hours at home, and may be a 1⁄2 credit course or a full credit course.
+Guidance School Counselor approval is required for all online classes, regardless of when and where the class is taken.
 High-school level online classes taken during middle school years will satisfy the online graduation requirement for high school students as well.
+Beginning with the 2013 2014 school year, entering freshmen will not be allowed to sue online Driver Education to satisfy this graduation requirement.